Are you an adviser? Go to Unbiased Pro

 Investing a lump sum for a child: What are the options?

-If you start saving for your child when they’re knee-high to a grasshopper, then by the time they reach adulthood they’ll have a healthy head start on the big wide world.
+If you start saving for your child even before they’re knee-high, then by the time they reach adulthood they’ll have a healthy financial head start.

-Whether it's to help fund the cost of university, raise a deposit on their first home, or even start their own retirement fund, it’s worth taking full advantage of those first 18 years of compound interest.
+Whether it's to help fund the cost of university, raise a deposit on their first home, or even start their own retirement fund, it’s worth taking full advantage of those first 18 years as any savings will benefit from compound interest.

 What should I consider when investing a lump sum for a child?